End of Life Washington Staff

 Client Support Coordinator

-Sally Thomae (Client Support Coordinator) is originally from Wisconsin where she earned both her bachelor’s and master’s degrees from UW-Milwaukee.
-Prior to graduate school she worked as a lab assistant, a medical assistant, and a pharmaceutical sales rep. She earned her MSW specifically with intent to work with people around end-of-life issues.
-Sally worked with Hospice in both Wisconsin and California, and also spent a year with Golden State Organ Donor Services in Sacramento.
-In 2009 she completed a course of study at the Center for Loss in Ft.
-Collins, Colorado, earning a Certificate in Death Studies.
+Sally Thomae is originally from Wisconsin where she earned both her bachelor’s and master’s degrees from UW-Milwaukee.
+Prior to graduate school she worked as a lab assistant, a medical assistant, a health educator, and a pharmaceutical sales rep. After volunteering with hospice and with the Milwaukee AIDS Project she earned her MSW specifically with intent to serve people facing end-of-life issues.
+Sally worked with Hospice in both Wisconsin and California and spent a year with Golden State Organ Donor Services in Sacramento revamping their donor family aftercare program.
+In 2009 she completed a course of study at the Center for Loss in Fort Collins, Colorado, earning a Certificate in Death Studies.

-Since moving to Seattle in 2009 Sally dove head first into a midlife crisis and explored several other areas including animal welfare, a short, ill-fated partnership in a wine shop, and a return to school to study skin care.
-Sally is thrilled to be back to the work that speaks to her heart and soul – helping people who seek compassionate end-of-life care.
+Since moving to Seattle in 2009 Sally dove headfirst into a midlife crisis and explored several other areas including animal welfare, a short, ill-fated partnership in a wine shop, and a return to school to study skin care.
+She continues to volunteer with a local greyhound rescue.
+Sally is thrilled to be with EOLWA doing the work that speaks to her heart and soul – helping people who seek compassionate end-of-life care.

 “I work at End of Life Washington (EOLWA) because I believe in our statement “My life, My choice, My death.”